 During the 2nd trimester, identifying structures that are statistically associated with increased risk of fetal chromosomal abnormalities helps refine risk estimate.

-In amniocentesis, a needle is inserted transabdominally, using ultrasonographic guidance, into the amniotic sac to withdraw amniotic fluid and fetal cells for testing, including measurement of chemical markers (eg, α-fetoprotein, acetylcholinesterase).
-The safest time for amniocentesis is after 14 wk gestation.
+In amniocentesis, a needle is inserted transabdominally, using ultrasonographic guidance, into the amniotic sac to withdraw amniotic fluid and fetal cells for testing, including measurement of chemical markers (eg, alpha-fetoprotein, acetylcholinesterase).
+The safest time for amniocentesis is after 14 weeks gestation.
 Immediately before amniocentesis, ultrasonography is done to assess fetal cardiac motion and determine gestational age, placental position, amniotic fluid location, and fetal number.
-If the mother has Rh-negative blood and is unsensitized, Rh 0 (D) immune globulin 300 mcg is given after the procedure to reduce the likelihood of sensitization (see Erythroblastosis Fetalis : Prevention).
+If the mother has Rh-negative blood and is unsensitized, Rho (D) immune globulin 300 mcg is given after the procedure to help prevent Rh sensitization.

 Amniocentesis has traditionally been offered to pregnant women > 35 because their risk of having an infant with Down syndrome or another chromosomal abnormality is increased.
 However, with the widespread availability and improved safety of amniocentesis, the American College of Obstetricians and Gynecologists recommends all pregnant women be offered amniocentesis to assess the risk of fetal chromosomal disorders.

 Occasionally, the amniotic fluid obtained is bloody.
-Usually, the blood is maternal, and amniotic cell growth is not affected ; however, if the blood is fetal, it may falsely elevate amniotic fluid α-fetoprotein level.
+Usually, the blood is maternal, and amniotic cell growth is not affected; however, if the blood is fetal, it may falsely elevate amniotic fluid alpha-fetoprotein level.
 Dark red or brown fluid indicates previous intra-amniotic bleeding and an increased risk of fetal loss.
 Green fluid, which usually results from meconium staining, does not appear to indicate increased risk of fetal loss.

 Amniocentesis rarely results in significant maternal morbidity (eg, symptomatic amnionitis).
 With experienced operators, risk of fetal loss is about 0.1 to 0.2%.
 Vaginal spotting or amniotic fluid leakage, usually self-limited, occurs in 1 to 2% of women tested.
-Amniocentesis done before 14 wk gestation, particularly before 13 wk, results in a higher rate of fetal loss and an increased risk of talipes equinovarus (clubbed feet).
+Amniocentesis done before 14 weeks gestation, particularly before 13 weeks, results in a higher rate of fetal loss and an increased risk of talipes equinovarus (clubbed feet) and is rarely done.

 Errors in diagnosis due to maternal cell contamination are rare.
 Detection of certain chromosomal abnormalities (eg, tetraploidy) may not reflect true fetal status but rather mosaicism confined to the placenta.
 Confined placental mosaicism is detected in about 1% of CVS specimens.
 Consultation with experts familiar with these abnormalities is advised.
 Rarely, subsequent amniocentesis is required to obtain additional information.